-Principle #4: Eating soup either as an appetizer or a main dish can help promote weight loss, especially if eating vegetable-laden, broth based soups – and can make you feel satisfied with less calories.
+Principle #4: Eating soup either as an appetizer or a main dish can help maintain a healthy weight, especially if eating vegetable-laden, broth-based soups – and can make you feel satisfied with less calories.

-Soup lends itself to your creativity, budget, personal taste, and more.
+Soup lends itself to your creativity, budget, personal taste and more.
 When you see a soup recipe, you can nearly always substitute a different vegetable for a listed one.
 So, you say you hate cauliflower?
+Just add broccoli instead.

 Substitution and creativity can go far with soups.
 This also works when you're half way done and discover you're missing an ingredient.
 No need to run to the store… just substitute something else.

-By the same token, if you have half a refrigerator of leftovers to use up but not enough to serve a 'real meal', combine them and make them into soup… and make a meal of it.
+By the same token, if you have half a refrigerator of leftovers to use up but not enough to serve a “real meal,” combine them and make them into soup to make a meal of it.
 You may have just saved $10 or $20 of food that's otherwise ignored until it's spoiled, throwing your hard earned money down the drain along with the food.